Singularity-free dynamical invariants-based quantum control: Problem setting

 \section{Problem setting}

-In this paper, we address the problem of controlling a qubit undergoing general non-Markovian dynamics in order to prepare a desired target state $\ket{\psi_T}$ at time $t=T$, given an initial state $\ket{\psi(0)}$.
+In this paper, we address the problem of controlling a finite-dimensional system undergoing general non-Markovian dynamics in order to prepare a desired target state $\ket{\psi_T}$ at time $t=T$, given an initial state $\ket{\psi(0)}$.
 The total Hamiltonian of the system is given by

 where $H_{\text{ctrl}}(t)$ is the control Hamiltonian and $H_{\text{noise}}(t)$ represents the noise affecting the system.
-The control Hamiltonian is taken in the general form
+The control Hamiltonian for a qudit can be expressed in the general form